 iTunes: Setting up Home Sharing on your computer

-Home Sharing in iTunes is designed to let you share and transfer content between multiple iTunes libraries on your home network, and stream from those libraries to an iOS device or Apple TV (2nd or 3rd generation).
+Home Sharing in iTunes lets you share and transfer content between multiple iTunes libraries on your home network and stream from those libraries to an iOS device or Apple TV (2nd or 3rd generation).

 Note: This article discusses setting up and using Home Sharing on your computer.
-For troubleshooting assistance, see Troubleshooting Home Sharing.
+For troubleshooting assistance, follow these steps.